gbdev/gbdev.github.io/list/hacktoberfest.md

 # Hacktoberfest

 [Hacktoberfest](https://hacktoberfest.digitalocean.com/) is a global event to promote Open Source contributions.
-You get a free limited T Shirt from DigitalOcean just by opening Pull Requests!
+TLDR: You get a free limited T Shirt from DigitalOcean just by opening Pull Requests!

+Here's a curated list of some projects related to Game Boy development.

+Each one is developed and released following the open source philosophy, while accepting feedbacks and contributions from the community.

-In this page you'll have a quick overview on the main Game Boy development projects released and developed following Open Source .
-Why not joining the global Hacktoberfest celebration while giving back to the Game Boy community?
+Why not join the global Hacktoberfest celebration while giving back to the Game Boy community?
+Join us on the [#hacktoberfest](https://discord.gg/Hz9JsyW) channel on our Discord server, where you'll find help, mentorship and support to contribute to these awesome projects.

 Always to remember to check the Contribution guidelines before opening Pull Requests.